Best Methods to Remove Snow and Ice from Your Deck

 6. Never use salt

-Not only will salt cause the wood to dry out, it can cause metal nails, screws, and joist hangers to corrode.
+Not only will salt cause the wood to dry out, but it can cause metal nails, screws, and joist hangers to corrode.
 This can result in your deck becoming unstable.

 7. Prepare you deck before it snows